As the world watches Russia invade Ukraine – what’s next?

 Biography

-An award-winning professor, Dr. Davidson was the 2007 recipient of UMW’s Alumni Association Outstanding Young Faculty Award and a two-time recipient of the Academic Affairs Council Professors’ Appreciation Award.
-He was awarded a UMW Jepson Fellowship for 2005-06 for his project “Signaling Resolve in Contemporary American Foreign Policy.”
+Davidson has received multiple honors for his scholarship and teaching.
+Most recently, he was named a Waple Professor for 2022-24, a distinction established through a gift from alumna Shirley Van Epps Waple '52 that recognizes exceptional teaching, scholarship and service.
+He earned the UMW Alumni Association's Outstanding Young Faculty Award in 2007 and is a two-time recipient of the Academic Affairs Council Professors’ Appreciation Award.
+In 2005-06, he was awarded a UMW Jepson Fellowship for his project “Signaling Resolve in Contemporary American Foreign Policy.”

 Areas of Expertise